 The festival of Diwali, also known as Deepawali, is an annual five-day celebration held by millions of Hindus, Jains, Sikhs and some Buddhists in India and across the world.
-Diwali follows the Hindu lunar calendar and takes place in October or November, depending on the cycle of the moon each year.
-The highlight of the celebrations takes place on the third night of the festival, which is the darkest night of the lunar month, and this year, Diwali will take place on 4th November 2021.
+Diwali follows the Hindu lunar calendar, and takes place in October or November, depending on the cycle of the moon each year.
+The highlight of the celebrations takes place on the third night of the festival, which is the darkest night of the lunar month, and this year, Diwali will occur on 24th October 2022.

-On the night of Diwali, many Hindus offer prayers to Lakshmi and Ganesha – the god of good fortune and wisdom – for the coming year.
-During Diwali, gold is a popular and auspicious gift given to loved ones thought to bring luck, with other traditional gifts including statues, jewellery, homeware, sweets, candles and lamps.
+On the night of Diwali, many Hindus offer prayers to Lakshmi and Ganesh – the god of good fortune and wisdom – for the coming year.
+During Diwali, gold is a popular and auspicious gift given to loved ones in order to bring luck, alongside other traditional gifts including statues, jewellery, homeware, sweets, candles and lamps.